MicrosoftDocs/dynamics-365-project-operations/articles/environment/admin-trials.md

 | Provisioning time in minutes  | 15                                           | 90                        | 30                    |

 ## Prerequisites
+The following prerequisites are required to deploy a trial of Dynamics 365 Project Operations.

 - Sign-up for the [Dynamics 365 Project Operations - Preview Trial](https://www.aka.ms/try-po).
 - The user who deploys the preview must have Azure tenant global administrator rights.

 > [!IMPORTANT]
-> Only one person, the tenant administrator, in an organization needs to perform this task.
+> Only one person in an organization, the tenant administrator, needs to perform this task.
 If you aren't the subscriber to this release, wait until your organization has been signed up and you've received your user credentials.

 ### Dynamics 365 Project Operations - Preview trial

-Before you begin, make sure you are logged in to a browser with the user work account in the tenant where you want the Project Operations preview.
+Before you begin, make sure you are signed in to a browser with the user work account in the tenant where you want the Project Operations preview.

 1. Redeem the first offer code, **Dynamics 365 Project Operations - Preview Trial** by pasting it into the browser URL.